SurgicalInformatics/healthyr_demos/README.md

 More information on the HealthyR: R for Health Data Science courses and free resources can be found at https://healthyr.surgicalinformatics.org/

-## library(finalfit) - quickly create elegant final results tables and plots when modelling in R
+## library(finalfit) - quickly create elegant final results tables and plots

 The video covers:
 * demographics table